castorini/anserini/docs/experiments-msmarco-passage.md

 This page contains instructions for running BM25 baselines on the [MS MARCO *passage* ranking task](https://microsoft.github.io/msmarco/).
 Note that there is a separate [MS MARCO *document* ranking task](experiments-msmarco-doc.md).
 This exercise will require a machine with >8 GB RAM and >15 GB free disk space .
+If you're using a Windows machine, equivalent commands are provided alongside the Unix-like (Linux/macOS) commands.

 If you're a Waterloo student traversing the [onboarding path](https://github.com/lintool/guide/blob/master/ura.md), [start here](start-here.md
 ).